jkranyak/Skin_cancer_imaging_interface/README3.md

 ## Additional Information

 - For more information about the ISIC dataset and skin lesion classification, you can refer to the [official ISIC website](https://www.isic-archive.com/#!/topWithHeader/onlyHeaderTop/gallery).

----

-The provided code includes model training, evaluation, and interpretation using Grad-CAM visualization.
-You can customize it according to your specific project requirements.
-Let me know if you need further assistance!